Discrete and continuous symmetries in monotone Floer theory: The Oh spectral sequence and

 \begin{prop} Suppose that $R$ is a field, $\mathscr{F}$ has rank $1$, and that $H^*(L; R)$ is generated as an $R$-algebra by elements of degree at most $m$, with $m \leq N_L-1$.
-Then $L^\flat$ is either wide or narrow over $R$, and the latter is only possible if we have equality. \end{prop} \begin{proof} Suppose that $m < N_L-1$ and that $H^*(L; R)$ is generated as an $R$-algebra by $H^{\leq m}(L; R)$.
-Consider the first page $\ssE{1}=H^*(L; R) \otimes \Lambda$ of the spectral sequence, as shown in \cref{figOhSS}; the solid arrows indicate the directions of the differential $\diff_1$.
-By hypothesis, the subset $H^{\leq m}(L; R)$ of the zeroth column $H^*(L; R)$ generates the whole page as a $\Lambda$-algebra.
-It is clear from the diagram (which is essentially just a graphical way of representing bidegree considerations) that $\diff_1$ vanishes on this set, so by the Leibniz rule $\diff_1$ is identically zero.
+Then $L^\flat$ is either wide or narrow over $R$, and the latter is only possible if we have equality. \end{prop} \begin{proof}[Sketch proof] If $m < N_L-1$ then all differentials vanish on $H^{\leq m}(L; R)$ for degree reasons, and hence on the whole of $H^*(L; R)$ by the Leibniz rule, so $L^\flat$ is wide.
+The same argument applies when $m = N_L-1$ except that on the first page the differential

-We deduce that $\ssE{2}=H(\ssE{1}, \diff_1)=\ssE{1}$, and $*_2=*_1$.
-The differential $\diff_2$ maps right by two columns, and down by one row, as shown by the dashed arrows, so like $\diff_1$ it annihilates $H^{\leq m}(L; R)$ in the zeroth column.
-Again this subset generates the whole page as a $\Lambda$-algebra (because it's the same algebra as $\ssE{1}$), so $\diff_2=0$.
-Repeating this argument, we see inductively that all differentials $\diff_r$ vanish, so the pages of the spectral sequence are all equal, and we obtain an isomorphism of $\Lambda$-algebras

-At this point we recall that $C^*$ carries an overall grading, which is inherited by $HF^*$ (indexed by the ${}^*$) and by every page of the spectral sequence, where it is constant along descending diagonals.
-This is not to be confused with the `associated graded' construction used earlier, which arises from the filtration by polynomial degree.
-For each $j$ the space $C^j$ is finite-dimensional over $R$, so we can count dimensions in degree $j$ in \eqref{eqSSiso} to get